pirapira/bamboo/README.md

 ## Problem

-Smart contracts should be written to achieve the least surprises.
+Smart contracts should reduce surprises.
 The code should reveal what can happen in which order, and the same ordering must be enforced mechanically.
-This is not done in the usual way of writing smart contracts, where a smart contract is described as several interface functions.
+This is not done in the usual way of writing smart contracts where a smart contract is described as several interface functions.

-In the following example, the names of functions suggest when these interface functions are supposed to be called, but this ordering can only be enforced by careful timestamp checking or global state tracking.
+In the following example, the names of functions suggest the timing of the calls, but this ordering can only be enforced by careful timestamp checking or global state tracking in the body of the functions.
 ```
 contract CrowdFund {
 	function toBeCalledDuringFunding() {